 If you opt for an electric carpet sweeper, you'll need to decide whether to buy a corded or a cordless model.

-A. Unlike brooms, carpet sweepers don't simply push dirt around the floor, leaving you with a pile to clear up at the end.
-Instead, they sweep dirt and debris into a dustpan or collection chamber as they go along.
+A. Unlike brooms, carpet sweepers don't simply push the dirt around the floor, leaving you with a pile to clear up at the end.
+Instead, they sweep dirt and debris into a dustpan or collection canister as they go along.
 Once you’re finished (or the container is full), you simply empty the debris into the trash.

 A. Carpet sweepers are suitable for use on a wide range of flooring.
 Despite the name, you can use them on non-carpeted floors such as hardwood, linoleum, and tile.
-Although they work well on short-pile carpets, most models don't handle thicker pile very well.
+Although they work well on short-pile carpets, most models don't handle thicker piles very well.

 A. Yes, almost all carpet sweepers have gears that revolve regardless of the direction you push the sweeper, always rotating the roller brush inward so it picks up debris.
 This means the motion of using a carpet sweeper feels much the same as using a regular vacuum cleaner.